-Since 2010, ELSSCAP has worked on thirteen amicus briefs, including certiorari stage briefs and merits briefs, and ten certiorari petitions.
+Since 2010, ELSSCAP has written and filed nineteen amicus briefs, including certiorari stage briefs and merits briefs, and thirteen petitions for certiorari.

-In 2010, the late Professor David J. Bederman and Kedar Bhatia 13L formed the Emory Law School Supreme Court Advocacy Project to provide students with experience in litigation, research and writing, compliance with court rules, and communication with outside counsel.
+The Emory Law School Supreme Court Advocacy Program provides students with experience in litigation, research and writing, compliance with court rules, and communication with clients and outside counsel.

 Professor Sarah M. Shalf, director of the externship program and a former clerk for the Court of Appeals for the 11th Circuit, is the current supervisor of the program.

-The Emory Law School Supreme Court Advocacy Project is recognized in the legal community for its many successes.
+The Emory Law School Supreme Court Advocacy Program is recognized in the legal community for its many successes.

 ♦ Justice Breyer, in a dissenting opinion, cited a merits-stage amicus brief ELSSCAP filed in Florence v.
 Board of Chosen Freeholders on behalf of medical professionals.

 ♦ In 2012, the Supreme Court granted certiorari in one of ELSSCAP’s cases, Bullock v.
 BankChampaign N.A., a bankruptcy case regarding the definition of “defalcation.”
 On May 13, 2013, the Supreme Court issued a unanimous decision in favor of ELSSCAP’s client.

 ♦ National Law Journal recognized ELSSCAP’s public service efforts and profiled the organization for the amicus brief it filed in Florence v.
 Board of Chosen Freeholders.